glynnbird/cachemachine/README.md

 });
 ```

-Note that cachemachine's request object only supports being called with a single 'object' parameter.
+Note that cachemachine's request object only supports being called with a single 'object' or string parameter.
 It doesn't support Node.js streaming, nor can
 you use the `.get`, `.post` helpers.

 ### How does it work?